Updated July 2019

+The Annual Median Price for Menlo Park homes declined 4% during the first half of 2019, which is consistent with most of the other Silicon Valley cities.
 The annual increase in the median price for Menlo Park homes has averaged 7.3% per year since 1998 (CAGR).

-Sources: The data above is obtained directly from MLSlistings, the multiple listing service (MLS) serving Santa Clara and San Mateo counties.
+Source: The data above is obtained directly from MLSlistings, the multiple listing service (MLS) serving Santa Clara and San Mateo counties.
 The information is deemed to be accurate, however is not guaranteed.